-Branding across multiple channels
+Edit in Design Wizard Branding across multiple channels

 Brand awareness is the level of familiarity that people have with your brand.
 Creating a buzz around your brand, however, doesn’t happen overnight.
 In fact, it could be a longer process than you might think.
 It needs to be consistent and methodical.
 Your brand awareness marketing also needs to run across multiple channels.
 Social media, online, print, all are components of a solid brand-building program.
 If you think that a couple of Facebook posts and an Instagram caption are going to get it done, think again.
 Below are ten strategies that if successfully integrated, can definitely help with the brand awareness factor.

 If you offer users a story, something more insightful than just generic marketing copy, you start to build a connection.
 And connection, as mentioned, is critical when creating brand awareness.
 Anyone can use their website or social media channels to “sell.”
 But not every brand uses these same channels to tell a compelling story.